 The validation script produces a report in text format which flags all the issues identified in the YAML configuration.
 The report is added as a comment to the pull request.

 After this step, an email is sent automatically to the pull request reviewers.
 The reviewers can look at the “diff” of the pull request in the same web UI, and read the report produced by the validation script.
 If the change is approved, a git hook will execute a job in Ansible Tower, which will pull the new configuration from the git repo and run an Ansible playbook to apply the change to the firewall devices.

 Here’s a diagram of the whole process provided by my reader:

 Want to learn how to do something similar?
-Register for the Building Network Automation Solutions online course.
+You’ll find tons of relevant details in the Building Network Automation Solutions online course.